AUSTRALIAN MADE

 Australian Stumpy Tail Cattle Dog

-The Australian Stumpy Tail Cattle Dog is a naturally bob tailed or tailless breed developed in Australia for working with cattle.
-While they share some similarities with the Australian Cattle Dog, they are a separate breed with distinct ancestry.
-The breed is believed to have originated from a mix of native Australian Dingoes, Smithfield herding dogs and various Collie-type breeds.
+The Australian Stumpy Tail Cattle Dog is a naturally bob-tailed or tailless breed developed in Australia for working with cattle.
+While they share some similarities with the Australian Cattle Dog (and other native Australian dogs), they are a separate breed with distinct ancestry.
+This Australian dog breed is believed to have originated from a mix of native Australian Dingoes, Smithfield herding dogs and various Collie-type breeds.

 Stumpy Tails have a short, dense, weather-resistant double coat that comes in blue or red, similar to the Australian Cattle Dog.
 They have a strong, compact body, a broad head and pricked ears.
 The most distinguishing feature of the breed is their naturally short or absent tail, giving them their name.
 This breed also has a medium-length, straight, dense double coat that is designed to withstand harsh weather conditions.